 Steps to Enrollment for Your Program: Complete Additional Programmatic Requirements

 Many of our programs also have additional information for new students and/or required materials students will need to bring.
-As we are becoming Vermont State University, information for some programs may be in final development.
-Below is a list of programs with expected further requirements for enrollment.
-As requirements are fully established, information will be listed and linked here.
-Thank you for your patience.
+Below is a list of undergraduate programs with expected further requirements for enrollment.
+As requirements are fully established for 2024, information will be communicated to new incoming students in these programs.

 - Automotive Technology